How to Pass an Illinois Motorcycle License Test

 Practicing defensive driving techniques is an effective way to prevent accidents:

-What to Do When You Encounter Dangerous Surfaces
+What to Do When You Encounter Dangerous Road Conditions

-The Illinois Motorcycle License Test includes handling dangerous surfaces on the road.
+The Illinois motorcycle license driving skills test includes handling dangerous road surfaces.
 Riders should navigate slippery surfaces like wet pavement, gravel, and mud without losing control.
 They must also be aware of obstacles like potholes, bumps, and debris that could cause crashes.

 How to Avoid Common Mechanical Problems